Through The Fibro Fog

 Jump to Recipe Print Recipe

 This rice stuffed butternut squash is a decadent evening meal that looks very special, but is actually quite easy to do.
-The stuffing is filled with healthy ingredients and makes every slice look so pretty.
+The stuffing is filled with veggies, herbs and seeds and makes every slice look so pretty.
 A vegetarian and gluten free dish.

-rice stuffed butternut squash on a wooden board.
+rice stuffed butternut squash on a wooden board next to a small bowl of tahini with a spoon in it.

 Butternut squash always feels like the cosy comfort food we need in the colder months.
 It has the advantage of happily sitting in the pantry for a while until we wish to use it, so I have a supply year-round to make my butternut squash and apple soup and hasselback butternut squash with brown butter.